istio/istio.io/content/en/docs/tasks/traffic-management/egress/egress-control/index.md

 rule for calls to an external service.

 The third approach bypasses the Istio sidecar proxy, giving your services direct access to any external server.
-However, configuring the proxy this way does require cluster-provider specific knowledge and configuration.
+However, configuring the proxy this way does require cluster-provider-specific knowledge and configuration.
 Similar to the first approach, you also lose monitoring of access to external services and you can't apply Istio features on traffic to external services.